jonnonz1/nz-statute-book/acts/public/2003/government-communications-security-bureau-act-2003.md

 ### 11 Prohibition on unauthorised disclosure of information
 (1) A person who is or was an employee of the Bureau may not disclose or use any information gained by or conveyed to the person through the person’s connection with the Bureau except in the strict course of the person’s official duties or as authorised by the Minister.
-(2) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $2,000 who contravenes subsection (1).
+(2) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $5,000 who contravenes subsection (1).

 ### 12 Annual report
 (1) As soon as practicable after each year ending on 30 June, the Director must deliver to the Minister a report on the activities of the Bureau during that year as if it were an annual report under the Public Finance Act 1989.
-(2) When the Minister receives a copy of a report under subsection (1), the Minister must, without delay, submit a copy of the report to the members of the Intelligence and Security Committee established under the Intelligence and Security Committee Act 1996.
+(2) When the Minister receives a copy of a report under subsection (1), the Minister must, as soon as practicable, submit a copy of the report to the members of the Intelligence and Security Committee established under the Intelligence and Security Committee Act 1996.
 (3) Within 30 sitting days after receiving the report under subsection (1), the Minister must present to the House of Representatives a copy of the report that accords with any directions given under subsection (4), and includes—
   (a)
   (b) a statement as to whether or not any interception warrants were in force during the year to which the report relates; and
+  (ba) if any interception warrants have been issued during the year to which the report relates, the number of warrants issued; and
-  (c) a statement as to whether or not any computer access authorisations were in force during the year to which the report relates; and
+  (c) a statement as to whether or not any access authorisations were in force during the year to which the report relates; and
+  (ca) if any access authorisations have been issued during the year to which the report relates, the number of authorisations issued; and
+  (cb) a statement as to whether the Bureau has, under its function specified in section 8C(1), provided during the year to which the report relates any advice or assistance and, if so, the number of instances on which advice or assistance has been provided; and
   (d) a statement setting out—
     (i) a summary of the Bureau’s equal employment opportunities programme for the year to which the report relates; and (ii) an account of the extent to which the Bureau was able to meet, during the year to which the report relates, the equal employment opportunities programme for that year.